bnk4real/Login-Register-Template/README.md

-# Login-Register-Company
+# Login-Register-Template
- Idea for Login and Register System for a company
+ Some ideas for Login and Register Template for a company